How About a Gap Year?

 So what do you need to do if you want to take a gap year before starting college?
 Most importantly – plan ahead.
 Start researching gap year opportunities in winter and early spring.
 Continue to apply to colleges on the same timeline as your classmates, and when acceptances arrive, simply contact the college you wish to attend and ask about their procedures for deferral.
 Most colleges ask that you file a form requesting deferral, along with the enrollment deposit.
 Some will need to know your plans and give official approval before deferral is granted.
 (But also be ready for your college to decline the gap year request – many of the UCs for example, do not allow gap years, and would require you to reapply.)

 And a final note: You might be tempted to put off applying to college until the following year, but I don’t recommend this.
 It’s far easier to complete college applications when surrounded by peers doing the same.
 Furthermore, accessing your teacher and counselor recommenders is much harder after you have graduated.
 Finally, when you are trekking in Costa Rica or working a 9-5 job, the last thing you’ll want to worry about is college applications.
-Take my advice, apply your senior year, and have everything in place before you embark on your gap year adventure.
+Applying to college in your senior year, will allow you to have everything in place before you embark on your gap year adventure.